 Sector Social Pain Point Filinvest's Response Financial Financial inclusion remains a dream for many Filipinos who still do not have effective access to financial products and services, such as savings, credit, insurance and investments.
 According to the Bangko Sentral ng Pilipinas' 2023 Annual Report on Financial Inclusion: Only 56% of Filipino adults have formal bank accounts.
 22% of the unserved population admit that they do not know how banking accounts work.
-EastWest Bank's strategy is to be a consumer banking player, focused on the individual Filipino customer by providing excellent, innovative, and customer-centered banking services and solutions that empower them to achieve their financial goals.
-EastWest Bank is also developing digital technology and platforms towards this goal, with a parallel objective of providing timely financial education to existing customers and expanding our impact to the underserved and the unbanked sectors of society.
-Majority of its loan portfolio consists of housing loans, auto loans, salary loans, and personal loans.
-The bank is a leader in credit cards.
-It also offers insurance brokerage services to customers who borrow from EastWest.
+EastWest Bank's strategy is to be a const banking player, focused on the individual customer by providing excellent, innovat customer-centered banking services an that empower them to achieve their finan EastWest Bank is also developing digital and platforms towards this goal, with a p objective of providing timely financial edu existing customers and expanding our in underserved and the unbanked sectors of Majority of its loan portfolio consists of h loans, auto loans, salary loans, and pers loans.
+The bank is a leader in credit card offers insurance brokerage services to of who borrow from EastWest.
 79% of account holders use their accounts for payment transactions mostly.
 56% used their accounts for savings.
-MSME loans comprise only 6.27% of total business loans, and only 4.06% of total banking system loans P20.3B housing loan P90.9B in auto loans P10.2B in personal loans P288M loans provided to SMEs 1.1 million customers using digital apps, with 4.8 out • of 5 rating in app stores 6.4% deposit growth in CASA (current account, savings account) - above the industry average
+MSME loans comprise only 6.27% of total business loans, and only 4.06% of total banking system loans P20.3B housing loan P90.9B in auto loans P10.2B in personal loans P288M loans provided to SMEs 1.1 million customers using digital 4.8 out • of 5 rating in app stores 6.4% deposit growth in CASA (currer savings account) - above the indust